jackmpcollins/neutron-star-magnetosphere/README.md

 ### Prerequisites

 Python2.
-You will also need to install the visual python package.
+You will also need to install the visual python, tkinter and matplotlib packages.
 On linux:
 ```
 sudo apt-get install python-visual
+sudo apt-get install python-tk
+sudo apt-get install python-matplotlib
 ```

 ## Authors